The first decisions to make about

 Review the following storage-related considerations before proceeding with your startup configuration.

-InnoDBis a transaction-safe (ACID compliant) storage engine for MySQL that has commit, rollback, and crash-recovery capabilities to protect user data.
+InnoDBis a transaction-safe (ACID compliant) storage engine with commit, rollback, and crash-recovery capabilities to protect user data.
 However, it cannot do so if the underlying operating system or hardware does not work as advertised.
 Many operating systems or disk subsystems may delay or reorder write operations to improve performance.
 On some operating systems, the very

 fsync()system call that should wait until all unwritten data for a file has been flushed might actually return before the data has been flushed to stable storage.
-Because of this, an operating system crash or a power outage may destroy recently committed data, or in the worst case, even corrupt the database because of write operations having been reordered.
-If data integrity is important to you, perform some “pull-the-plug” tests before using anything in production.
-On OS X 10.3 and higher,
+Because of this, an operating system crash or a power outage may destroy recently committed data, or in the worst case, even corrupt the database because write operation have been reordered.
+If data integrity is important to you, perform “pull-the-plug” tests before using anything in production.
+On macOS,

 InnoDBuses a special